mahmoud-medhat0/3rd-project/instructions/4-turn-errors-into-sirens.md

 #### 2. Setup Alerts

 Now that Prometheus and our EC2 instance have an open line of communication, we need to set up some alerts.
-The UdaPeople dev team loves their chat tool and wants to receive an alert in chat when the server starts running out of memory or disk space.
+The rdproject dev team loves their chat tool and wants to receive an alert in chat when the server starts running out of memory or disk space.
 Set up a job to make that dream a reality.

 - SSH into your Prometheus Server.
 - Install and configure AlertManager by following [these instructions](https://codewizardly.com/prometheus-on-aws-ec2-part4/).